 One thing I get asked about is Aussie tonewoods.
 Australian luthiers very sensibly use domestic timbers.
 Some interest me, some not.
 The woods you can buy here that interested me the most when I first arrived are actually imports – Fiji mahogany and New Guinea rosewood.
-Fiji mahogany is superb – its genuine mahogany planted a couple of hundred years ago by the Dutch.
+Fiji mahogany is superb – its genuine mahogany planted a couple of hundred years ago by the British.
 The quality is actually better than much of the mahogany I’ve seen from South America the last few years.
 New Guinea rosewood – or Asian padauk, I’ve mentioned before.
 Its a beautiful, stable wood.
 Perfect for necks, though I’m sure you could get back and sides from it too.

 On a trip to the Sunshine Coast earlier this year, I met David Linton.
 David lives up near Maleny – a lovely little tourist town up in the mountains.
 I had no intention of buying wood on that trip.
 It all started by chatting to the owner of a bookshop on Maleny high street – she picked up on my accent (she’s from the Scottish borders) we got talking, and I mentioned I made guitars for a living.
 “Oh” she said “You should go and see David Linton who runs the timber gallery down the street, I’m sure he cuts woods for guitar makers.”